Plot: A collection of animated shorts set up as a visualization of classical music ranging from abstract to linear stories.

 For some reason, I’m not liking how they’re animating the fire in this segment.
 It just feels choppy.
 The lava is beautifully animated, though.

-After all the volcanoes finally let loose and just erupt everywhere, the lava meets the ocean waters and everything goes nuts again.
+After all the volcanoes finally let loose and erupt everywhere, the lava meets the ocean waters and everything goes nuts again.
 Gigantic storms occur, huge waves cascade over the lands and steam fills the sky.
-Once the giant volcano nearby becomes consumed with water, the lava is cooled, explosions pop through the rocks and the road is firmly paved for Waterworld to become one of the biggest box office disappointments in recent decades.
+Once the giant volcano nearby becomes consumed with water, the lava is cooled, explosions pop through the rocks, and everything as far as the eye can see is water.

 Years later, tiny green single-celled organisms, whom Disney somehow made cute, emerge along with other weird life in the water.
 They split up and split up and split up and split up and split up and—you get the idea, until they are covered in a weird dark cloudy liquid.